Applications. Use the information below to select the proper paint system for your desired application method.

 GOLDEN Heavy Body (including Iridescent and Interference Colors), Matte, Fluorescent, and Fluid Acrylics are appropriate for hand brushing techniques and heat-setting is not required.
 To provide a softer hand1, which also prevents cracking in thicker passages, blend 1:1 with GAC 900 or GOLDEN Silk-screen Fabric Gel (for thicker paint applications).
 The GAC 900 and the Silk-screen Fabric Gel contain a special polymer additive that is designed to impart a softer hand, while offering excellent launderability 2 when properly heat-set (see directions below)

 For best results, blend GOLDEN Fluid Acrylics with GOLDEN Airbrush Medium.
 Start with a 1:1 mixing ratio, and increase amount of GOLDEN Airbrush Medium as desired to increase sprayability and/or transparency.
 When artwork is complete, spray a thin coat of GAC 900 for least color loss.
-GAC 900 can be added to the system if a softer hand is desired (follow heat-set directions below).
-For durability and washability in a spray application, this is the recommended system, and will perform significantly better than GOLDEN High Flow Acrylics alone.
+The Airbrush Medium can also be substituted with GAC 900 if a softer hand is desired (follow heat-set directions below).
+GAC 900 is thin enough to help with making the Fluid Acrylics sprayable much like the Airbrush Medium.
+For durability and washability in a spray application, these are the recommended systems, and will perform significantly better than GOLDEN High Flow Acrylics alone.

 GOLDEN Fluids blended with GOLDEN Airbrush Medium do not require heat-setting for launderability, yet equal the performance of fabric paints that do.
-Using GOLDEN Fluids generates a saving of time, energy, and money.
-Allow for garments to cure for at least 4 days prior to washing (Note: heat-setting will speed the curing time required and may increase the launderability).
+If an artist already possesses Fluid Acrylics for canvas painting, it is not necessary to purchase fabric paints in order to do fabric painting; they just need to get GAC 900.
+Allow for garments to cure for at least 4 days prior to washing (Note: heat-setting will speed the curing time required and should increase the launderability).

 GOLDEN Heavy Body, Matte, Iridescent, Interference and Fluorescent Colors can also be sprayed onto fabric; however, their thicker viscosities warrant more dilution with GOLDEN Airbrush Medium which yields weak, transparent coverage.